CMS-Enterprise/ztmf/backend/README.md

 ### REST API

-RESTful routing is provided by [https://github.com/gorilla/mux](https://github.com/gorilla/mux) with `main.go` providing intial bootstrapping of the `router` package, along with the necessary http listener and TLS config.
+RESTful routing is provided by [Gorilla Mux](https://github.com/gorilla/mux) with `main.go` providing intial bootstrapping of the `router` package, along with the necessary HTTP listener and TLS config.

 #### TLS
 The API is designed to serve with TLS when a certificate and key are provided, or serve unsecured http when not provided (useful for local development).
 The Dockerfile will generate a self-signed certificate which is fine since the containers are behind an AWS application load balancer which accepts untrusted certificates.

 #### Code Organization
+`backend/cmd/api/`
 - `main.go` bootstraps HTTP server
 - `internal/` keeps the following packages from being imported by other projects
   - `auth/` handles JWT token decoding/validation, user claims, and middleware
-  - `controller/` encapsulates business logic and authorization rules, bridges http request/response with data from `model` package
+  - `controller/` encapsulates business logic and authorization rules, acts as bridge between http request/response and `model` package
+  - `migrations/` performs automatic DB schema updates on deployment
   - `model/` handles data and DB calls
+  - `router/` defines URI paths and their respective handlers

 #### API Architecture & Request/Response Flow